-With proper precautions, wildlife does not have to mean death for Maine livestock
+How to protect your livestock from wildlife

 Initially, Webster said, the plan was one donkey.

 “I asked my husband if I could have a donkey,” Webster said.
-“He said, ‘we already have two horses, so why not?’”
+“He said, ‘We already have two horses, so why not?’”

 However, the perfect donkey was in Michigan and came with four friends, Webster recalled with a laugh.

-“Off to Michigan we went [and] in the time between my husband saying ‘yes’ to ‘can I have a donkey’ and our getting home, three had babies, so we went from the ‘one’ to eight donkeys,” she said.
+“Off to Michigan we went [and] in the time between my husband saying yes to ‘Can I have a donkey?’ and our getting home, three had babies, so we went from the one to eight donkeys,” she said.
 “He said that is the fastest zero to 100 I have ever done to him, but we are super happy with the donkeys and have had no problems with wildlife killing sheep or lambs since having them.”

 Not only are donkeys and llamas fierce protectors of “their” flocks, Kilgore said they are also excellent early warning systems.